 Garlic is so much more than a culinary treat!
 One of the most powerful antifungals known to man, garlic has been used for centuries to treat everything from skin diseases to parasites.
 Numerous research studies have shown garlic to be an effective treatment for yeast and fungal infections, especially Candida overgrowth.

 Not only that, garlic is a proven immune-booster and active detoxifier.
 It can reduce cholesterol and help to control your blood sugar levels.
 And best of all, garlic is a delicious addition to your diet!

 Garlic is one of the world’s most-researched herbs.
 There’s a massive amount of scientific evidence supporting its use as an antifungal.
 Much of this research is focused on Candida and similar pathogenic organisms.

 Various studies have found ajoene to have the strongest activity of all garlic compounds in inhibiting the growth of Candida albicans.
 Another study found that garlic markedly inhibited the growth of Candida albicans when the samples of the disease were treated with aqueous garlic extract.
-This was later supported by Huntington College of Health Sciences, who have stated that garlic has clear anticandidal activity, with the power to halt the growth and spread of Candida albicans.
+Garlic has clear anticandidal activity, with the power to halt the growth and spread of Candida albicans.
+(1, 2, 3, 4)

 Other Benefits of Garlic